sivasankarankb/pyfileshare/README.md

 On a Linux distro, open a terminal window and point it to the app directory.
 Then run ```python3 pyfs-gui.py```.

-Type in the IP address and port of the server.
+Type in the IP address and port of the server machine.
 The address format is ```http://ipaddress:portnumber```.
 The default port is ```8080```.
 To get the IP address of a machine, check the properties of your network device or use ```ipconfig``` in a PowerShell or Command Prompt on Windows.

 Run ```ip address```, ```sudo ifconfig``` or look in the hardware, network or connection information on Linux.
+If you're using the Linux command line tools, look for the line that says ```inet```.

+Double click on a file to download it to the pyfileshare directory.
+Saving files to other places will be implemented in the near future.